pydicom/pydicom/doc/guides/element_value_types.rst

-DICOM elements can contain anything from strings to unicode text, decimals, floats, signed and unsigned integers of different byte-depth and even raw bytes.
+DICOM elements can contain anything from strings to unicode text, decimals, floats, signed and unsigned integers of different byte-depth and even raw data.
 The format of the value of an element is given by its **Value Representation** or VR.
 A list of VRs is given in the DICOM Standard in Part 5, :dcm:`Table 6.2-1 <part05/sect_6.2.html#table_6.2-1>`.

-The question, then, is what Python type should be used with a given VR?
+So what Python type should be used with a given VR?
 When using pydicom, all element values can be set using a standard Python built-in type, which is either retained as-is or converted to a pydicom type as given in the table below.